How Is Information Technology Changing Organizations?

 The workplace has changed significantly over the last half-century due to information technologies, mainly due to automation of existing processes.
 Accounting systems are a necessity, while lean and six sigma are driving improvement.
 What will be the cost of such change and what can be done to prepare for it?

 The IT Future

 Nobody can predict the future, but there is one major trend developing that will significantly affect the day-to-day operation of your business tomorrow: the shift from a mechanistic view to an information orientation.
-This change permeates any organization, changing the responsibilities of management, the policies & procedures, the social system the organization is used to, and the skills you will need to succeed.
+This change permeates any organization, changing the responsibilities of management, the IT policies and procedures manual, the social system the organization is used to, and the skills you will need to succeed.

 Flying and space travel were science fiction a little more than a century ago, foretold by the likes of Jules Verne and H.G.
 Wells; today, these are commonplace.
 But ideas like these belong to the scientific age, an age which is coming to an end.
 A new age — the information age — is in process.
 In the information age, systems are being devised to increase the productivity of the professional at the expense of unskilled workers.
 These workers will find their jobs eliminated or transformed into something else altogether.

 Information Technology Matures

 Information technology is no longer in its infancy, but represents a greater transition phase.
 In his analysis of social and cultural dynamics, Pitirim Sorokin suggests that this transition phase is a cultural transformation similar to the invention of agriculture or the transition from the middle ages to the scientific age, though even more dramatic, due to the faster rate of change.
 This accelerated rate of change was discussed by William Conboy as early as the 1960’s.
 Conboy estimated that the amount of knowledge in existence doubled between 1 AD and 1750.
 Knowledge doubled again by 1900, 1950, 1960, and Conboy projected it to double again by 1963 and beyond.
 This doubling has created what is called accelerating returns.